Project ARIISE Summary

 Karen Tao is an Associate Professor in Counseling Psychology in the Department of Educational Psychology and is the Director of the Clinical Mental Health Counseling Program.
 Karen’s teaching, clinical and research interests are guided by an overarching goal to reduce disparities in the access, service, and quality of mental health and education for historically marginalized groups.
 She is interested in the questions, “How do people negotiate conversations about difference and culture?”
 “How do children understand and talk about race?” and “Why does multicultural competence matter?”
 Karen is a licensed psychologist and conducts research in counseling and school settings, utilizing qualitative and quantitative methods to identify cultural factors related to client improvement and student academic persistence.
 She teaches courses on multicultural counseling, social psychology of diversity, provides clinical supervision for masters and doctoral students, and directs the Culture, Well-being and Diversity Lab.
 Dr. Tao is inspired by her students, colleagues, friends, and family who teach her something new every day.
 Her children, Jiajia and Lulu, constantly remind her learning is a messy process and that it’s ok to color outside of the lines.

-Gabriela (Gaby) García is a first-generation Mexican-American and is the LIFT Simulation Design Lab manger.
+Gabriela (Gaby) García is a first-generation Mexican-American and program manager for the ASCENT Center for Reproductive Wellness.
 She earned her bachelor’s in healthcare administration with minors in Spanish and French from Weber State University and master’s in healthcare administration from the University of Utah David Eccles School of Business.
 She holds a project management fundamentals certificate from the University of Utah.
-As manager of the LIFT Simulation Design Lab, she wholeheartedly agrees with one of the core beliefs being that an experience is worth a thousand lectures.

-She has participated in Diversity, Equity, Inclusion and Outreach committees and was on the hiring committee for the first Associate Dean of Diversity, Equity, and Inclusion at the University of Utah College of Nursing.
+She has participated in Diversity, Equity, Inclusion, and Outreach committees and was on the hiring committee for the first Associate Dean of Diversity, Equity, and Inclusion at the University of Utah College of Nursing.
 She is currently serving on the Latinx Advisory Council for the University of Utah.
-She is responsible for planning and executing the Lab’s mission of elevating conversations and bringing systems change, and maintaining the stories of the historically unheard in the core of the projects and grants she serves.
-She strives to improve access to Latinx and historically underrepresented communities, with an interest in maternal health and family planning.
+She is responsible for planning and executing the Center’s mission of expanding access to all communities, and maintaining the stories of the historically unheard in the core of the projects and grants she serves.
+She strives to improve access to Latinx and underserved communities, with an interest in maternal health and family planning.

 Cristi Creal is an Assistant Professor at the University of Utah-College of Nursing.
 In May of 2022, Cristi earned a Doctor of Nursing Practice degree, specializing in Nurse-Midwifery, and a Graduate Certificate in Nursing Education from the University of Utah.
 She is passionate about doing all that she can to help correct race-based health disparities, especially for birthing people of color.
 In part of completion of her doctorate degree, Cristi launched a quality improvement project entitled, Improving Provider Comfort in Discussing Race-Based Health Disparities in Pregnant and Birthing People.
 Throughout her DNP program, Cristi worked as a graduate research assistant for BirthCare HealthCare, a midwifery practice primarily located in Salt Lake City, Utah.
 Before graduate school, Cristi worked as a labor and delivery nurse for over eight years.